 Lymph node or tissue biopsy- Surgical lymph node removal termed excision biopsy, or core biopsies collecting small pieces of the lymph node may be done to establish the diagnosis of the blood cancer

-Diagnostic imaging tests like CT scan, PET scan, MRI, and/or x-rays may be performed to assess the extent of the disease at diagnosis, termed pre-treatment staging and later for assessing response after treatment
+Diagnostic imaging tests like CT scan, PET scan, MRI, and/or x-rays may be performed to assess the extent of the disease at diagnosis, termed pre-treatment staging and later for assessing response after treatment.
+All the tests are available at Manipal, the top cancer hospital in Bangalore.

 Some common blood cancer treatments include: